 '''

 secretdetail = SecretDetails("SourceProvider", "myKey", "myValue")

 print (secretdetail.source)

-(continues on next page)

 '''

 '''

 "SourceProvider"

 print(secretdetail.key)

 "myKey"

 print(secretdetail.value)

 "myValue"

 '''

 A Secret is defined by a key associated to a value, returned from a provider.
 Secrets returned by providers are stored in a secretDetails object.